-Geert Van Goethem is producer and director, specialized in animation films.
-He teaches Production, Production Management and Project Development at the Brussels based Royal Institute for Theatre, Cinema and Sound (RITCS), and Film Analysis at LUCA School of Arts Campus C-Mine in Genk (B).
-In 1987 he was co-founder of the Brussels based multidisciplinary production center for the arts S.O.I.L.
+Geert Van Goethem is producer and director, specialising in animation films.
+He teaches Production, Production Management and Project Development at the Brussels based Royal Institute for Theatre, Cinema and Sound (RITCS), and Film Analysis at LUCA School of Arts Campus C-mine in Genk (B).
+In 1987 he was co-founder of the Brussels based multidisciplinary production centre for the arts S.O.I.L.
 (Sight Of an Ignored Landscape), where he still is artistic director.
-Over the years this organization became a leading independent production center for the arts in Belgium.
+Over the years this organisation became a leading independent production centre for the arts in Belgium.
 Many of its productions were internationally awarded.
 In 2005 Geert was nominated for the prestigious Flanders Culture Award.
-He was member of the General Assembly of the Flanders Audiovisual Fund (VAF), and the General Assembly of the Institute for Visual and Audiovisual Arts (BAM) in Brussels.
-He also was member of the jury at several international film festivals.
+He was a member of the General Assembly of the Flanders Audiovisual Fund (VAF), and the General Assembly of the Institute for Visual and Audiovisual Arts (BAM) in Brussels.
+He also was a member of the jury at several international film festivals.

 Steven Malliet is a researcher and artist in digital media, music and game design.
 He teaches Art Based Research, Web Design, Game Design and (Digital) Media Theory.
 He has a strong international teaching experience, as a guest lecturer at among others the University of North Dakota, Erasmus University of Rotterdam, Tampere University and Aalto University, and as speaker at several international festivals and conferences, including South-By-Southwest.
 He is the co-editor of two international books on media culture: Moral Issues in Digital Game Play (ACCO, 2012) and The Borders of Subculture (Routledge, 2015).
 He was, among others, supervisor of the Seeing Sound project, which is still ongoing as a course module at LUCA School of Arts (www.seeingsound.be).
 His art, which mainly relates to music (videos) can be found at www.slowbear.be.